mjcarley/nbi/JOSS/paper.md

 ![GMSH visualisation of output from rotor noise example.\label{rotor}](rotor.png){width=50%}

 \autoref{rotor} shows the GMSH visualisation of the field scattered from an ellipsoid, subject to an incident field from a ring source, a simple model for scattering of rotor noise by a nacelle.
+This is an example of defining a boundary condition using a built-in function, in this case that for the incident field from a rotating source, a model for noise from propellers and rotors.

 # References